Signature scheme generic API overview

 Function signature:

-int PQC_close_context(CIPHER_HANDLE ctx);
+int PQC_context_close(CIPHER_HANDLE ctx);

 Purpose

-The primary aim of the PQC_close_context function is to clean up and securely release all resources associated with a given cryptographic context.
+The primary aim of the PQC_context_close function is to clean up and securely release all resources associated with a given cryptographic context.
 This includes memory, cryptographic keys, and any other data that were allocated or initialized as part of the context.

 Parameters